-When it comes to ensuring the safety and effectiveness of medical devices intended to deliver drugs, understanding Essential Drug Delivery Outputs (EDDOs) is important.
+When it comes to ensuring the safety and effectiveness of medical devices intended to deliver drugs, understanding Essential Drug Delivery Outputs (EDDO) is important.
 The advent of drug-device combination products has necessitated the development of robust guidelines to ensure safety, efficacy, and performance.
 One such crucial aspect of these combination products is the Essential Drug Delivery Outputs (EDDOs).
 The recent FDA draft guidance from June 2024 provides comprehensive insights into identifying, verifying, and validating EDDOs.

 Essential Drug Delivery Outputs (EDDOs) are the specific design outputs of a drug delivery device that are crucial for the device to function as intended.
 These outputs include all essential characteristics and performance metrics that guarantee the device can deliver the drug safely and effectively.
 Examples of EDDOs include Deliverable volume, Cap removal force, Break loose force, Glide force, and Needle safety activation force.
-Note that while the examples listed above give an understanding of what these terms mean, in fact, the EDDOs are the specifications associated with each of these metrics.
+Note that while the examples listed above give an understanding of what these terms mean, in fact, the EDDOs are the specifications associated with each of these metrics

 Redefining Design Inputs and Outputs